johnnovak/RML-Amiga/docs/docs/manual/floppy-games.md

     better keyboard.

+## Workbench

+Most floppy games start automatically when you launch their configs, but some need to be started manually from the Workbench screen.

+The Workbench is the graphical interface of AmigaOS.
+It is a very simple graphical operating environment that resembles the Windows desktop.
+To launch the game from Workbench, usually you need to double-click on a disk icon in the upper right corner which opens a window, then double-click on the game's icon in that window.

 ## Speeding up loading times

 To reduce loading times, use _warp mode_ that speeds up the emulated Amiga to